dataforseo/TypeScriptClient/docs/interfaces/IPageSummary.md

 > **`optional`** **referring\_pages**: `number`

-indicates the number of pages pointing to the target
+indicates the number of pages pointing to the page

 #### Source

-main.ts:139758
+main.ts:139861

 ***